AriFordsham/GHCWiki/phabricator.md

 Probably GHC's Phabricator instance was updated and your `arc` client is now out of sync.
 Try `arc upgrade`.

+For other problems, file a ticket in the [ GHC project](https://phabricator.haskell.org/project/view/2/) on Phabricator.

 ## Starting off: Fixing a bug, submitting a review